-The Framework in Action Grant application deadline is February 14, 2024.
+The Framework in Action Grant application deadlines are November 13, 2024 and May 28, 2025.

 2. Purpose

 The Framework in Action Grant aims to support SPRA members' initiatives that advance the goals and priorities identified within A Framework for Recreation in Canada 2015 - Pathways to Wellbeing (the Framework).
 Initiatives will show alignment with one of the goals of the Framework and can be local, regional, or provincial in scope.